 Once you’ve considered your unique product and operational factors, you can begin to determine the most effective agitator solution for your application:

 Single-motion agitators turn continuously in one direction with variable speed capability.
 Equipped with either bar, sickle or sweep arms with or without scraper blades, they can be configured to work with hemispherical kettles, as well as dished-, cone- or flat-bottom vessels.
 The design of single-motion agitators makes them ideal for simple mixing of low-viscosity liquids or gentle-motion stirring of higher viscosity products.
-The single-motion can also be inclined for specialty, hard-to-mix applications where vertical agitators are not sufficient.
+In hemispherical bottom kettles, the single-motion can also be inclined for specialty, hard-to-mix applications where vertical agitators are not sufficient.

 Key Design Features